 The idea for the book – Quilted Postcard – Little quilts of creativity, was first mentioned a long time ago, I love books (as does Laura) and I have always had the dream of writing one – in a way it is an extension of the instructions/patterns that I do for my classes.
 I did send a proposal (after a lot of being talked to by Tony) to a few publishers but that came to nothing, at the time I was providing patterns to Popular Patchwork magazine and I found the hardest thing part was writing the instructions.
 And something I hear a lot in my classes is how difficult it can be to understand the instructions in the books and magazines, unless you have a lot of knowledge.
 That made me think that if we were going to do a book then it needed to be self-published so it can be written the way we want.
 It all happened at a time when self-publishing was changing and printing on demand was beginning to happen.
 We sat down and chose a range of postcards that we thought would work and I started to work on them – then life got in the way for a few years!!!

-“Quilted Postcards - Little Quilts Of Creativity” has been published and is available to buy from Amazon and order from your local bookshop.
+Both books are available to buy from Amazon and order from your local bookshop.

-The book has also now featured in July's edition of Today's Quilter as one of their "Fresh Picks"
+The first book has also now featured in July's edition of Today's Quilter as one of their "Fresh Picks"

 What Are They